 - the extemporaneous preparation for individual cases in a pharmacy of a medicine in accordance with a medical prescription or acts concerning that medicine;

-- use of the invention on board certain vessels or aircrafts that temporarily or accidentally enter the territory of the State;
+- use of the invention on board certain vessels or aircraft that temporarily or accidentally enter the territory of the state;

 - acts specified in Article 27 of the Convention of International Civil Aviation; and

 - acts falling under the Bolar exemption.49

 A defendant may claim that the patentee has exhausted its rights.
 In short, the principle of exhaustion of rights provides that a patent cannot be used to prevent a third party from importing goods that have been put on the market in another Member State by the patentee or with his or her consent.